Maxgroene/Maxgroene/README.md

 <h1 align="center">Hi 👋, I'm Max</h1>
 <h3 align="center">A IT specialist for system-integration in training</h3>

-- 🔭 I’m currently working on [I am currently working on a mechanical 7 segment display with the esp32](https://github.com/Maxgroene/7seg-Uhr)
+- 🔭 I’m currently working on [a mechanical 7 segment display with the esp32](https://github.com/Maxgroene/7seg-Uhr)

 - 📫 How to reach me **info@mgroe.de**